pranjal-ralegankar/pmf_minihalos/README.md

 The Pk_plot imports functions from several other modules defined below.

 The background module solves the background cosmology evolution for standard cosmology.
-It also includes functions that solve the evolution of

 The power_spectra module contains all the functions that determine the spectrum of the PMF source term that induces matter density perturbations.
 The power_spectra module is for non-helical magnetic fields while power_spectra_helical is for maximally helical magnetic fields.